You Bring On the Sun

-"You Bring on the Sun" is a song by British-American band Londonbeat, released as the lead single from their third studio album, Harmony (1992).
+"You Bring on the Sun" is a song by British-American band Londonbeat, released in June 1992 by Anxious and RCA Records as the lead single from their third studio album, Harmony (1992).
 It was produced by Martyn Phillips and written by the four members of the band, and also received remixes by David Morales and Snowboy.
-Becoming a major European hit, it peaked within the Top 10 in several countries, like Austria, Belgium (number three), Denmark, Finland, Germany, the Netherlands, Norway, Portugal, Spain and Sweden.
+Becoming a major European hit, it was a top-10 hit in several countries, like Austria, Belgium, Denmark, Finland, Germany, the Netherlands, Norway, Portugal, Spain and Sweden.
 In the UK, it peaked at number 32, and on the Eurochart Hot 100, it reached number 10 in July 1992.
 Outside Europe, the song peaked at number 135 in Australia.
+A music video was produced to promote the single, featuring the band performing in front of a giant yellow sun.

 Critical reception

 Stephen Thomas Erlewine from AllMusic described the song as a "enjoyable" slice of early-'90s "soulful, tuneful dance-pop".
-British newspaper Lennox Herald deemed it "typically catchy and commercial."
+British Lennox Herald deemed it "typically catchy and commercial."
 A reviewer from Music & Media wrote, "As if time stood still, here is vintage Londonbeat, delivering their soulful pop with those heavenly vocals and the trademark twangy guitar in the background.
 This will exactly fulfil the public's demand."
-Sian Pattenden from Smash Hits gave it three out of five.
+Siân Pattenden from Smash Hits gave it three out of five.

-Music video

-A music video was produced to promote the single.
-It was later published on Londonbeat's official YouTube channel in March 2013.
-The video has amassed more than 4,5 million views as of September 2021.